 The eastern and western sides of Moffett Field are separated by northwest trending runways.
-Most buildings are located on the western side of Moffett Field with the most prominent one being the very large Hangar 1 that at one time housed dirigibles.
+Most buildings are located on the western side of Moffett Field with the most prominent one being the very large Hangar 1 that at one time housed the dirigible, the USS Macon.
 Features on the eastern side of Moffett Field include Hangars 2 and 3, the California Air National Guard (CANG) area, a golf course, and other buildings.
 Most areas surrounding the buildings are landscaped.

 The area north of Moffett Field was once tidal salt marshes and mud flats of San Francisco Bay.
 These marshes and mud flats have been eliminated or greatly altered by diking and filling (IT, 1993).
 Currently, commercial saltwater evaporation ponds are present north of Moffett Field.
-A stormwater retention pond exists on 3 separate lands: Midpeninsula Regional Open Space District, NASA Ames, and MFA.
+A stormwater retention pond exists on lands of Midpeninsula Regional Open Space District and NASA Ames.